What's New? (click)

 Community Association Management Executive Officers, inc.

-CAMEO website currently under construction
+CAMEO website currently not available

 This site is dedicated to those volunteers who serve on the boards and committees of a Common Interest Community and others who provide services to this industry.
 It is the dedicated and committed members of these two groups who make the community association concept work regardless of all of the forces striving to make it fail.
 These people need all of the help they can get.
 It is the intention of those developing this site and others associated with it to provide that help.
 We hope to accomplish this by providing useful information, tools and support.